takeiteasy/table.h/README.md

 # table.h

+> [!WARNING]
+> Work in progress

-Table data type for C.
+Table data type for C inspired by lua's table.

-Build off [billziss-gh/imap](https://github.com/billziss-gh/imap) + the  C11 `_Generic` macro to create an incredibly simple and seemless table, where strings, ints or pointers can be keys or values;
+Build off [billziss-gh/imap](https://github.com/billziss-gh/imap) + the  C11 `_Generic` macro to create an incredibly simple and seemless table, where strings, ints or pointers can be keys or values:

 ```c
 table_t table_new(void); // default hashfn (murmur) + capacity (8)